At the River: Release

 "At the River" was originally released as a single on 7-inch vinyl in 1997 in a limited pressing of 500 copies, and appeared on the duo's debut album Northern Star as well as its follow-up, Vertigo, in 1999.
 Rob da Bank made it his single of the week in DJ Mag: he subsequently handed a copy to Zoe Ball, who started playing it on The Radio 1 Breakfast Show.
 Although the BBC Radio 1 playlist committee initially believed the song was too slow for radio, support from radio producers and listeners meant that it forced its way into rotation.
 On 26 July 1999, the single was re-released on 12-inch and CD.
 This re-release peaked at number 19 in the UK Singles Chart.

+Use in media

 It was used in adverts for Marks & Spencer Food in 2006, and in the films About Time and The Low Down.
-Findlay later admitted that he regretted giving permission for the song's use by M&S.
+Findlay later admitted that he regretted giving permission for the song's use by M&S. After refusing to perform the track live due to the adverts, the duo returned it to their sets at Glastonbury Festival 2008.